digital-asset/docs.daml.com/README.md

 ## How to commit changes to the docs

-:warning: This repo ignores any pre-2.0.0 docs; those will still be published using their existing release process: tbc what that is!
+:warning: This repo ignores any pre-2.0.0 docs; those will still be published using their existing release process.
+It is unlikely you will come across this.
+If you do, reach out to #team-daml.

 Every commit to `main` in this repo publishes to a versioned prefix on the S3 repo (e.g. `/2.1.0`).

 ### Making changes to the next, unreleased version

 1. Make the changes to docs in the Daml or Canton repo, create a PR, and merge into main.

+:warning: You will have to set up and build the repo you are working on before making changes and viewing locally.
+Make sure you follow the build instructions carefully as they may differ to here.

 2. A snapshot is generated every 24 hours that includes the PR.
 3. To get the snapshot details, run the `deps` tool from the root.